Plants we regret losing

 Doryanthes palmeri - Spear Lily

 We were ambitious to try planting Doryanthes palmeri, or Spear Lily, in our garden in October 2011 even though we gave it plenty of protection.
-The large specimen in the Australian National Botanic Gardens, admittedly under considerable protection, flowers regularly with a 3m flower spike of brick red flowers along the stem.
+The large specimens at the Australian National Botanic Gardens, admittedly under considerable protection, flower regularly with 3m flower spikes of brick red flowers along the stem.
 This is a spectacular plant with bright green leaves 3m long which can be damaged by frost as ours was.
 We moved it under even more protection in December 2014, but this plant just sputters along, will not die, but does not flower.
+Since the removal of leptospermums it does get more sun.

 Epacris purpurascens